davehaglan/laygo/docs/source/example/adc_sar.md

-# Time interleaved SAR ADC generator
+# Time-interleaved SAR ADC generator

-This section describes how to generate a SAR ADC schematic / layout using BAG and laygo.
+This section describes how to generate a time-interleaved SAR ADC schematic and layout using BAG and laygo.

 ## Overview

-Time Interleaved Successive Approximation ADC (TISARADC) is a popular way of implementing moderate precision (4-12 bits) ADCs that operate at higher sampling rates that single SAR ADCs can achieve.
-As an example of automated analog and mixed signal circuits generation flow, the entire flow of TISARADC generation is explained in this document.
+Time Interleaved Successive Approximation ADC (TISARADC) is a popular way of implementing a moderate precision (4-12 bits) ADC that operates at higher sampling rates than single SAR ADCs can achieve.
+As an example of demonstrating the automated analog and mixed signal circuits generation flow, the entire TISARADC generator is explained here.

 ## Installation

-1. Set up a BAG/laygo working directory for the technology in use.
+1. Set up a BAG/laygo working directory for the your technology.
-For example, cds_ff_mpt environment can be set up by running following commands.
+For example, cds_ff_mpt environment can be set up by running the following commands.

     ```
     $ git clone git@github.com:ucb-art/BAG2_cds_ff_mpt.git